asaraog/jump-start-mnist-iforest/README.md

 Initial results from Python and R solitude isolation forests are disconcerting because the anomaly score distributions have different shapes.
 Also, the correlation between Python and R anomaly scores is only 0.58.
 These results were the major reason we considered the R isotree package.

 Results for Python and R isotree methods were closer, with a correlation of 0.72.
 With additional manipulation of hyperparameter settings, we may be able to move these results closer.
-The R isotree package appears to be much more flexible, offering many more hyperparameter options.
+The R isotree package appears to be much more customizable, offering many more hyperparameter options than the solitude package.

 Bottom line: More work is needed on the Python and R isolation forest programs.
-Also, we have the option of reviewing images that are identified as outliers or anomalous images.
+Also, we have the option of reviewing images that are identified as outliers or anomalous images and seeing how these differ from normal images.